 10.00 Skocjan caves, discussion with staff, visit cave, http://www.park-skocjanske-jame.si/en/ Škocjan Caves are the only monument in Slovenia, registered in the UNESCO World Heritage Site.

 Slovenia is small but the greenest European country.
 We have very good management of biodiversity in forest.
 Together with the Forestry Institute participants will have theoretical and practical experience in the forest.

 Slovenia has natural parks which are located in different regions with typical biodiversity.
-Participants will have one day education in natural park Sečovlje.
 The aim of the regional park is to protect nature and preserve outstanding natural and cultural values, protection of native, rare and endangered plant and animal species, natural ecosystems and the characteristics of inanimate nature and the preservation and care of the cultural landscape.
 They strive for balanced and sustainable development, enabling visitors to experience the park, we developed research work and provide optimal conditions for living organisms.
 An important part of the park as well is educational and teaching work and managing protected areas.